Riccorl/llm-foundry/scripts/data_prep/wb/README.md

 ## Data Processing

-In this section, we will describe how to process the datasets for LLM-Foundry.
+In this section, we will describe how to process datasets for use with LLM-Foundry.
+The relevant scripts are located in the `scripts/data_prep` folder.
-We will use the `convert_dataset_hf.py` script to convert datasets from Hugging Face to the LLM-Foundry format.
+We will use the `convert_dataset_hf.py` script to convert datasets from Hugging Face into the LLM-Foundry format.

-The script is modified to work with any dataset from Hugging Face, as well as with local (json/jsonl) files.
+The script has been modified to work with any dataset from Hugging Face, as well as local files in JSON or JSONL format.
-However, samples need to be in the format of a dictionary with at lest `text` key:
+However, each sample must be structured as a dictionary containing at least a `text` key, as shown below:

 ```json
 {